 Four season tents differ from three-season models in their construction – thicker fabric and beefier tent poles.
 These improvements help them stand up snow, hail, heavy rain, and strong winds.
 The tradeoff is that they both cost more and are less comfortable.
-The thicker fabric and tighter construction result in less ventilation; you won’t want to spend any time in them, they’re only for sleeping.
-Don’t assume that stronger is always better – four seasons tents should only be used if you have a need for one.
+The thicker fabric and tighter construction result in less ventilation; you won’t want to spend any time in them; they’re only for sleeping.
+Don’t assume that stronger is always better – four seasons tents should only be used if you need one.

-You don’t see a lot of these in the truck bed tent market as they’re designed for the most extreme conditions like a couple of feet of snow on top of the tent and gale-force winds.
+You don’t see many of these in the truck bed tent market as they’re designed for the most extreme conditions like a couple of feet of snow on top of the tent and gale-force winds.
 Since that kind of weather is usually only seen on top of a very tall mountain or in the Arctic, it’s not somewhere that your truck is likely to go.

 Frequently Asked Questions